awanmbandi/realworld-cicd-pipeline-project/README.md

       ![SlackConfig!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/raw/zdocs/images/Screen%20Shot%202023-04-26%20at%202.08.55%20PM.png)

     #### NOTE: Update Your Jenkins file with your Slack Channel Name
-    - Go back to your local, open your "Jenkins-CICD-Project" repo/folder/directory on VSCODE
+    - Go back to your local, open your "Jenkins-Realworld-CICD-Project" repo/folder/directory on VSCODE
     - Open your "Jenkinsfile"
     - Update the slack channel name on line "97" (there about)
     - Change name from "cicd-project-alerts" (or whatever name thst's there) to yours